aodeniyide/build-server/README.md

 ## Running the Application
 ```
+cd app/

-python3 app/server.py
+python3 server.py

-Access the application: Open your web browser and navigate to http://127.0.0.1:8000 to access the application.
 ```

+## Access the application:
+Open your web browser and navigate to http://127.0.0.1:8000

 ### Using the Application
   * On the home page, enter the [GitHub repository URL of the program](git@github.com:aodeniyide/sample-program.git) and click the **Start** button.